turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   and receiver accounts are saved to storage.

 > #### Best Practices
-> 1. you should always use [ValidAccountId][10] as the contract function argument type
+> 1. You should always use [ValidAccountId][10] as the contract function argument type
-> 2. contract API function should be easy to read to understand the business logic
+> 2. Contract API function should be easy to read to understand the business logic
-> 3. remember to commit contract state changes to storage
+> 3. Remember to commit contract state changes to storage

 ```rust
  #[payable]